-- computational tools for the study of helicopter improvement rotor wake interactions with obstacles; possible and application - set-up and performance of cost-effective wind tunnel test campaigns aimed at producing a valuable experimental database for the validation of the numerical methodologies applied; - final validation of the numerical methodologies.
+- of computational tools for the study of helicopter improvement rotor wake interactions with obstacles; possible and application • - set-up and performance of cost-effective wind tunnel test campaigns aimed at producing a valuable experimental database for the validation - final validation of the numerical methodologies. of the numerical methodologies applied; .

-wake modelling in the presence of ground obstacles, would be capitalized and would set-up the basis for The know-how acquired by the HC/AG-17 about the this new research activity work is structured in four programme packages: WP0 - Management & Dissemination: is aimed at the fulfilment of all the obligations conceming the project management and the dissemination of the
+wake modelling in the presence of ground obstacles, would be capitalized and would set-up the basis for The know-how acquired by the HC/AG-17 about the this new research activity.

+work packages: WP0 - Management & Dissemination: is aimed at is structured in four programme The work